saidvandeklundert/saidvandeklundert.github.io/_posts/2020-1-7-python-strings-and-screen-scraping.md

 </pre>

-The `all()` method will allow for something similar.
-The `all()` method will 'return True if all elements of the iterable are true'.
+In case you are looking for multiple items that have to be present in a string, use the `all()` method.
+This will 'return True if all elements of the iterable are true'.
 In the following example, we will print the line in case all the words in the list are found:

 ```python
 interesting_items = [ 'exchange', 'import',  ]